panoply/vscode-liquid/readme.md

 # Formatting

 Formatting can be enabled/disabled via the command palette and will respect `editor.formatOnSave`.
 When Liquid formatting is **enabled** the extension will format Liquid, JSON and all suffixed `*.liquid` files supported by [Prettify](https://github.com/panoply/prettify).
 You can **disable** beautification by clicking the 💧 emoji icon in the status bar or exclude directories/files from handling using the `format.ignore` setting.
-Formatting options for controlling code output style can be provided within a .liquidrc file or alternatively you can use the workspace setting options.
+Formatting options for controlling code output style can be provided within a .liquidrc file, within a package.json `prettify` field or alternatively you can use the workspace setting options.

 ### 🎀 Prettify

 [Prettify](https://github.com/panoply/prettify) is used to facilitate formatting capabilities by the extension.
-Prettify is built atop of the late but powerful Sparser lexing algorithm and has since been adapted for refined usage in Liquid.
+Prettify is built atop of the late but powerful Sparser lexing algorithm and has since been adapted for refined usage with Liquid.
 Prettify exposes a granular set of rules and supports Liquid beautification in markup, script and style languages.
 I actively maintain Prettify and though in its infancy stages the ambition is to eventually have the tool become a competitive alternative to Prettier and eliminate "opinionated" conventions.

 - [Repository](https://github.com/panoply/prettify)
 - [Playground](https://liquify.dev/prettify)